Why Does My House Smell Like a Sewer in the Winter?

 Let’s dive deeper into each of these potential causes.

-sewer covered by old rusty grating
+smell like a sewer, sewer covered by old rusty grating

 Sewer Gas